-There is also a separate RV area on the east side.
+There is plenty of tent camping, and also a separate RV area on the east side.
 No hookups, but generators are welcomed.
 Cage parking is available on the west side.
 Tent camping is on the north side.
 The main area of “town” is for motorcycles only.
 Side-by-sides, golf carts and 4 wheelers are allowed in “town”, but may not park in the “Motorcycle Only Parking” areas.
 The main road on the property makes a big loop, with an “alley” traversing in the middle and running right behind the outdoor bar.
-During special events, this part of the road is called “Titty Alley”.
-You may experience partial female nudity there…

 The main roads leading to SSR are UNPAVED, but maintained and graded by the county.
-The ranch is owned and operated by bikers and although the roads are unpaved, the Ranch is easily accessible by truck, SUV or motorcycle.
-“Trailer Queens”, however, may want to stay away.
-Cars with low ground clearance are NOT recommended to come to the Ranch.
+The ranch is owned and operated by bikers and although the roads are unpaved, the Ranch has proven to be easily accessible by rv, motorhome, car, truck, SUV or motorcycle.

 While at SSR, there are lots of things to do in the area.
 Shopping, restaurants, fast food, and nightlife can all be found in nearby Kingman or Laughlin.
 There is lots of great riding in the area for street bikes, cruisers and adventure bikes alike.
 Come ride the “Mohave Rattlesnake” with it’s 222 curves in under 10 miles.
 Adventure bike riders can come experience the Nevada BDR which starts just down the road from SSR in Oatman, AZ.